 During the battle Harold was also mortally wounded and died and without his leadership the army became very undisciplined and broke ranks, which led to the slaughter of Harold’s army by Williams more organized troops.

 Historians believe that around 2000 of William the Conqueror’s army died in the battle of Hastings and around 4000 of Harold’s English soldiers perished

 It wasn’t to be a good Christmas for England as William the conqueror was crowned King on Christmas Day in 1066. this led to the French Normans ruling over England

 The Norman Conquest changed England in many ways , it led to the cutting of ties with Denmark and Norway and the opening of new links with Normandy and the rest of Europe.

-It also changed the way of life in England with the introduction of the Feudal system which led to the demise of the Anglo Saxon culture in favour of Norman culture, as part of this drive William the Conqueror made sure that all Saxons Nobles were removed from power,
+It also changed the way of life in England with the introduction of the Feudal system which led to the demise of the Anglo Saxon culture in favor of Norman culture, as part of this drive William the Conqueror made sure that all Saxons Nobles were removed from power.

 The Normans Grabbed all the land they could